WokLibCodeClub/.github/profile/README.md

 ![bbc micro:bit v2](microbit_v2-removebg.png)

-This week we are going to use the micro:bit to make and *Apple Catcher* game where you have to catch as many falling apples as you can in 30 seconds.
+This week we are going to use the micro:bit to make an *Apple Catcher* game where you have to catch as many falling apples as you can in 30 seconds.
 The instructions are on a video and the link is

 [Apple Catcher Game](https://www.youtube.com/watch?v=amh9SMzyf80).